hakanayaz/PIRQ_Draft/Module 1/README.md

 # Module 1

-Module 1 is about classical computers compilation process and will use C/C++, Rust, and Python high level programming languages to create intermediate representation (IR).
+Module 1 is about classical computers compilation process and will use C/C++, Rust, and Python high level programming languages to create LLVM intermediate representation (IR).
+Main purpose of the LLVM IR is interoperatible with the all other languages.
+We chose thees three high level languages becuase in Quantum are companies are using this three languages mostly.
+On the other hand, we can increase the example with the other programming languages.

 ## Intermadiate Representation